4 Ways Politics Makes You (and Everyone Else) Miserable!

 So there it is first.
 Politics is ruining our relationships.
 It’s driving wedges–not only between different races, religions and social classes–but between family and friends.

-Do you have a relative or with whom you used to be close, but you no longer spend any time with them because all they ever talk about is politics?
-Or maybe because that person and you had a disagreement that led to a heated discussion.
+Do you have a loved one with whom you used to be close, but you no longer spend any time with them because all they ever talk about is politics?
+Perhaps you had a disagreement that led to a heated discussion.
 Is one or both of you still upset about it?

 Do you want to know something sad?